karlseguin/zul/readme.md

 defer s.deinit();

 // Starts the scheduler, launching a new thread
-// We pass start our context.
+// We pass our context.
 Since we have a null context
 // we pass a null value, i.e. {}
 try s.start({});